WallStreetMojo

 • = 0.313

-It is important to understand the debt to asset ratio because it is commonly used by creditors to measure debt quantity in a company.
+It is important to understand a good debt to asset ratio because creditors commonly use it to measure debt quantity in a company.
 It can also be used to assess the debt repayment ability of a company to check if the company is eligible for any additional loans.
-On the other hand, the ratio is being used by the investors to ensure that the company is solvent, will be able to meet its current and future obligations, and has the potential to generate a healthy return on their investment.
+On the other hand, the ratio is being used by the investors to ensure that the company is solvent, will be able to meet its current and future obligations, and has the potential to generate a healthy return on its investment.

-This ratio is typically used by investors, analysts, and creditors to assess the overall risk of a company.
-A company with a higher ratio indicates that the company is more leveraged.
-Hence, it is considered to be a risky investment, and the banker might reject the loan request of such entity.
-Further, if the ratio of a company increases steadily, it could be indicative of the fact that a default is imminent at some point in the future.
+The debt to asset ratio analysis is typically used by investors, analysts, and creditors to assess a company's overall risk.
+A company with a higher ratio indicates that company is more leveraged.
+Hence, it is considered a risky investment, and the banker might reject the loan request of such an entity.
+Further, if the ratio of a company increases steadily, it could indicate that a default is imminent at some point in the future.

 The following inferences can be used as a guide to assess the financial health of a company:

-• If the ratio is equal to one, then it means that all the assets of the company are funded by debt, which indicates high leverage.
+• If the ratio is equal to one, then it means that all the company assets are funded by debt, which indicates high leverage.

 • If the ratio is greater than one, then it means that the company has more debt in its books than assets.
 It is indicative of extremely high leverage.